yupiel/newspaper-app/README.md

 Create docker container from app's Dockerfile: ```docker build -t yourusername/imagefilename .``` <br>
 Example: ```docker build -t yupiel/newspaper-app .```

+### Download it from the repository

+Alternatively you can download the latest image from the Dockerhub repository: <br> https://hub.docker.com/repository/docker/yupiel/newspaper-app <br>
+or from this repository's Packages section (on the right). <br>
+[They are updated within seconds of each other so you won't miss anything]

+### Run the image

 To run the docker image you just created: <br> ```docker run -dp yourPortOutside:yourPortInside -e PORT=yourPortInside yourusername/imagefilename``` <br>
 Example: ```docker run -dp 9000:3333 -e PORT=3333 yupiel/newspaper-app```